 A shift that is published without an assigned employee.
 OpenShifts can be taken by any employee that is available to work and qualified to work the position.
 See Scheduling an OpenShift.

 Recurring length of time during which employees’ hours are recorded.
 Employees are paid once for each pay period.
-See Editing Pay Periods.
+The length of the pay period can be configured in the Attendance Settings.
+See Close and Export Pay Period Hours.

 Personal computer time clock